 Services that are covered for you What you must pay when you get these services In-Network Meal benefit \$0 copay for each meal No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-You are able to get home-delivered precooked frozen meals within 30 days after a recent in-patient stay in a hospital or nursing facility.
+You are able to get home-delivered precooked frozen meals within 30 days after a recent inpatient stay in a hospital or nursing facility.
 This service includes 2 meals per day for 7 days for a total of 14 meals at no extra cost to you.
 After you are discharged, you will receive a call from GA Foods to initiate this benefit.
 Once your delivery details have been confirmed, your meals will arrive within 24-72 hours.
 Special meals are available that meet heart-healthy, diabetic friendly, or low-sodium guidelines.
 Condition specific menus also include Renal-friendly, Pureed, Vegetarian, and Kosher options.
 For more information, please call GA Foods at (888) 308-4910.
 Note: All arrangements must be made through GA Foods.
 Medical nutrition therapy There is no coinsurance or copay for members No prior authorization required.
 This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. eligible for Medicare- covered medical nutrition therapy services.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-Servi ces that are covered for you What you must pay when you get these services In-Network 🍑 Me dicare Diabetes Prevention Program (MDPP) There is no coinsurance or copay for the MDPP covere or authorization required.
-MDPP services will be ed for eligible Medicare beneficiaries under all are health plans. benefit. that point increa P is a structured health behavior change intervention rovides practical training in long-term dietary change, used physical activity, and problem-solving strategies ercoming challenges to sustaining weight loss and a by lifestyle.
-Medic care Part B prescription drugs 20% coinsurance drugs Memb authorization is required for some drugs.
-These are covered under Part B of Original Medicare.
-Ders of our plan receive coverage for these drugs in our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa)
+Services that are covered for you What you must pay when you get these services In-Network Medicare Diabetes Prevention Program (MDPP) There is no coinsurance or copay for the MDPP No prior authorization required.
+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans. benefit.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Medicare Part B prescription drugs 20% coinsurance Prior authorization or Step Therapy is required for some drugs.
+These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include: The following Part B drug categories may be subject to step therapy: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Bevacizumab products (oncology) Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Erythropoesis stimulating agents (ESAS) Clotting factors you give yourself by injection if you have hemophilia Filgrastim products Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Immunologics Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor Multiple sclerosis (MS) certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Ophthalmic Antigens Osteoporosis Certain oral anti-cancer drugs and anti-nausea drugs Pegfilgrastim products Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, Rituximab topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Trastuzumab products